roman-milk/roman-milk.github.io/revenge-gone-bad.md

+===

- ****** Revenge Gone Bad ****** byJust_Plain_Bob© At ten on Sunday morning the doorbell rang and when I went to the door and opened it I found Jack standing there with a big smile on his face and a bouquet of flowers in his hand.
+At ten on Sunday morning the doorbell rang and when I went to the door and opened it I found Jack standing there with a big smile on his face and a bouquet of flowers in his hand.
 I wasn't expecting that and I was touched.
 The simple act of handing me a bunch of flowers changed things from simply drawing a line through a number on The Get Even Sheet to something else.
 I wasn't sure what, but definitely something else.

  In addition to the floral bouquet he brought another surprise.
 Jack was big!
 Chad, Jerry and Frank were pretty much all the same size and all three of them were roughly the same size as the three men I'd had sex with before meeting and marrying Frank, but Jack was big!
 He was at least three inches longer and at least an inch bigger around than any of the other cocks I'd ever seen.